nelsonic/nelsonic.github.io/archive/family-holidays-downtime.md

 ## Family

+- **20140103** Another un-productive day code-wise... spent it setting up the shelving/storage units in the garage so my dad has a place to store his ***ocean*** of books.

 - **20140102** Today I made a point of taking everyone out of the house to get away from Moving!
 So we went to do Off-road SegWay in Sintra! pic.twitter.com/tFILY79d6a